adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/custom.md

 correct, but the information is wrong, then a 401 Unauthorized response should be produced.
 If the body is invalid, then 400 Bad Request should be produced.

+!!! info
-> Note that the format of the response is exactly the same as the token response we saw earlier when we were discussing the contents of a JWT.
+    The format of the response is exactly the same as the token response we saw earlier when we were discussing the contents of a JWT.

 We can now turn our attention to the mobile client.
 Custom Authentication is always implemented using a client-flow mechanism.
 To implement this, we are going to adjust the entry page so that the username and password fields are displayed.
 The gathered username and password will then be passed to a new ICloudService `LoginAsync()` method.
 All of the UI work is done in the shared project.

 To start, we need a copy of the `User.cs` model from the backend project.
 Unlike Data Transfer Objects, this model is the same: